 The process is simple.
 You set up and remove security freezes online.
 Costs vary from state to state.
 (I live in Rhode Island.
 When I initiated my security freeze, I paid $10 to each credit bureau for a total of $30.)
 And for the record, it is appropriate to create security freezes for all family members, regardless of age.

 3. Change your passwords.
 The Equifax breach is yet another reminder about the importance of examining your personal, Internet security.
-If you do not have a system for changing and varying your passwords, here are five password managers to consider:
+Having a reliable VPN (like norton secure vpn) can secure the internet connections.
+Besides that, if you do not have a system for changing and varying your passwords, here are five password managers to consider:

 4. Turn on two-step verification with all websites that offer this feature.
 My reasoning comes directly from Google, which writes, “When you enable 2-Step Verification (also known as two-factor authentication), you add an extra layer of security to your account.
 You sign in with something you know (your password) and something you have (a code sent to your phone).”

 5. Make up your challenge question response.
 Some websites use a challenge question – example: what is your mother’s family name? – as a form of two-factor protection each time you sign in.
 With challenge-question systems, I recommend that you make something up.
 (Example: If your mother’s family name is “Smith,” set up “Lamonica” as the correct answer.)
 Cagey cyber thieves can find your family information on the Internet.

 6. Call your property-and-casualty insurance agent and ask if your homeowner’s policy includes coverage for identity repair.
 Policies that include such coverage typically state how much the issuing company will spend to return your credit to the condition it was in – before your personal information was taken.
 Your insurance agent should be able to explain what the coverage is and how much the insurer will spend under what circumstances.